2025 in Oktagon MMA: Background

 A welterweight bout between Christian Eckerlin and Ivica Trušček headlined the event.

-A Oktagon Bantamweight Championship bout for the vacant title between Igor Severino and 2023 PFL Europe Bantamweight Tournament winner Khurshed Kakhorov was scheduled to take place at the event.
+An Oktagon Bantamweight Championship bout for the vacant title between Igor Severino and 2023 PFL Europe Bantamweight Tournament winner Khurshed Kakhorov was scheduled to take place at the event.
 At the weigh-ins, Kakhorov weighed in at 135.8 lb, 0.8 pounds over the limit.
-As a result, Balart was ineligible for the title, which only Severino was eligible to win the title.
+As a result, Kakhorov was ineligible for the title, which only Severino was eligible to win the title.
 However, before the event started, Kakhorov has been forced to withdraw from the event due to health issues.
 Therefore, the bantamweight title bout was cancelled once again.

 A welterweight bout between former Oktagon Lightweight Champion Ronald Paradeiser and Marcel Mohamed Grabinski was scheduled for this event.
 However, the bout was cancelled after Grabinski withdrew.

 A heavyweight bout between Patrick Vespaziani and Yevhenii Orlov was scheduled for this event.
 However, Orlov was forced to withdraw due to an injury and was replaced by UFC veteran Denis Stojnić.
 In turn, Stojnić pulled out at the last minute and was replaced by Olutobi Ayodeji Kalejaiye.

 Deniz Ilbay was scheduled to face Teo Saldaña Smith in a featherweight bout.
 However, the bout was cancelled during the fight week due to Ilbay's injury.

 Undefeated prospects Frederic Vosgröne and Jesus Samuel Chavarría were scheduled to meet in a light heavyweight bout.
 However, Vosgröne withdrew from the bout before the weigh-ins due to suffered an injury and was replaced by Aleksandar Stefanovic.